explainers-by-googlers/cross-origin-storage/README.md

 ## Introduction

 The **Cross-Origin Storage (COS)** API provides a cross-origin file storage and retrieval mechanism for web applications.
 It allows applications to store and access large files, such as AI models, SQLite databases, offline storage archives, and Wasm modules across different origins securely and with user consent.
-Taking inspiration from **Cache Digests for HTTP/2**, files are identified by their hashes to ensure integrity, and human-readable descriptions need to be assigned to files for permission management.
+Taking inspiration from **Cache Digests for HTTP/2**, files are identified by their hashes to ensure integrity.
 The API uses concepts like `FileSystemFileHandle` from the **File System Living Standard** with a focus on cross-origin usage.
 Here is an example that shows the basic flow for retrieving a file from COS:

 ```js
 // The hash of the file we want to access.